Planck 2013 results. VI. High Frequency Instrument data processing: Mapmaking and photometric calibration

-where $\mathbf{T}$ represents the pixelized sky {[}which may be a vector $(I,Q,U)$ at each pixel if polarization is accounted for{]}, $G$ is the detector gain, $\mathbf{A}$ is the pointing matrix indexed by sample number and pixel, equal to zero when the pixel is unobserved at that sample, one when the pixel is observed by an unpolarized detector, or the vector $(1,\cos2\alpha,\sin2\alpha)$ for a polarized detector at an angle $\alpha$ with respect to the axis defining the Stokes parameters, and $\mathbf{\Gamma}$ is the matrix folding the ring onto the sky pixels.
-From the above equation, the offsets $\mathbf{o}$ are derived through maximum likelihood, imposing an additional constraint, in our case that the sum of the offsets has to be equal to zero (arbitrarily, since we do not measure the absolute temperature on the sky, only differences).
+where $\vec{d}$ is the vector of TOI data, $\vec{T}$ represents the pixelized sky {[}which may be a vector $(I,Q,U)$ at each pixel if polarization is accounted for{]}, $G$ is the detector gain, $\tens{A}$ is the pointing matrix indexed by sample number and pixel, equal to zero when the pixel is unobserved at that sample, one when the pixel is observed by an unpolarized detector, or the vector $(1,\cos2\alpha,\sin2\alpha)$ for a polarized detector at an angle $\alpha$ with respect to the axis defining the Stokes parameters, and $\tens{\Gamma}$ is the matrix folding the ring onto the sky pixels.
+From the above equation, the offsets $\vec{o}$ are derived through maximum likelihood, imposing an additional constraint, in our case that the sum of the offsets has to be equal to zero (arbitrarily, since we do not measure the absolute temperature on the sky, only differences).
 The performance of this implementation has been evaluated using simulations in \citet{tristram2011}.

-We produce temperature (and polarization whenever possible) maps for a number of data sets: \begin{itemize} \item individual detectors, \item independent detectors sets at the same frequency (see Table~\ref{tab:detsets}), \item the combination of all detectors at each frequency. \end{itemize} To enable systematic checks, we build maps for the whole time interval spanned by the HFI data as well as more restricted intervals corresponding to individual surveys.
-We also build maps in each of the above cases, using data from the first and second half of the rings independently.
+We produce temperature and polarization maps for a number of data sets: \begin{itemize} \item individual detectors; \item independent detector sets at the same frequency (see Table~\ref{tab:detsets}); and \item the combination of all detectors at each frequency. \end{itemize} To enable systematic checks, we build maps for the whole time interval spanned by the HFI data, as well as more restricted intervals corresponding to individual surveys.
+We also build maps in each of the above cases using data from the first and second half of the rings independently.
 In each case (a full ring or its two halves) we first determine the offsets on the total time range and apply them to produce maps on any more restricted time range.
-Together with each temperature map produced, we build other maps containing respectively the hit count (number of TOI samples in each pixel) and the propagation of the TOI sample variance, as measured by the total noise NET (see Sect.~\ref{sec:Toi-Qualification}).
-In the end, a total of more than 6500 maps are produced.
+Together with each temperature map, we build maps containing the hit count (number of TOI samples in each pixel) and the propagation of the TOI sample variance, as measured by the total noise NET (see Sect.~\ref{sec:Toi-Qualification}).
+In total, more than 6500 maps are produced.